 Physical therapy is both for children being managed conservatively, as well as for children who require surgical intervention.

 If some strength has not returned to the affected muscles by the time the baby is 3 – 6 months old, surgery may be considered.

 Recommendation and timing of surgical intervention are not uniform.
-Some physician recommend surgery in as young as 2 months whereas others recommend a delay.
+Some physicians recommend surgery in as young as 2 months whereas others recommend a delay.

 Surgical options are neurolysis or excision of the neuroma and nerve graft reconstruction.